Skip to main content

 NUS Charity

+What is it?
 The support and development arm of NUS.
-It's not political and instead focuses on helping Students' Unions run well.
+It is not political, and instead focuses on helping Students' Unions run well.

 The Debate

-• Aston Students' Union would save money on the annual membership fee and this would be reinvested back into the Students' Union.
+• Aston Students' Union would save money on the annual membership fee, which would be reinvested back into the Students' Union.

-• We would no longer participate in NUS democratic structures such as conferences, and would work more with other students' unions to influence national government directly.
+• We would no longer take part in NUS democratic structures such as conferences, and would work more directly with other students' unions to influence national government.

-• We would still have membership of NUS Charity, such as union development resources, trading support, election support and other services.
+• We would still hold membership of NUS Charity, including union development resources, trading support, election support and other services.

-• We would continue to pay our annual membership fee which would give us access to training, resources and support that would otherwise have to be funded differently.
+• We would continue to pay our annual membership fee, which gives us access to training, resources and support that would otherwise have to be funded differently.

 • National representation gives us the benefit of any national lobbying campaigns NUS UK undertakes.

-• We will retain the right to vote and have a voice in shaping national student policy through NUS conferences.
+• We would retain the right to vote and have a voice in shaping national student policy through NUS conferences.

 Aston Students' Union pays over £25,000 every year in NUS UK affiliation fees.
 Your money that could instead fund societies, mental health support, academic resources, and student life right here on campus.
 Yet the NUS delivers little meaningful impact for Aston students, with many of its services accessible independently or through alternative providers, making this a poor return on investment.